 Leverage Profitable Traffic Sources

-Get more of the traffic that converts well for you.
-Sources that lead to visitors rather than revenue is a common mistake store owners make in a lousy conversion rate.
-Your conversions are doomed to starvation before these people see your store.
+Get more of the traffic that converts well for the business.
+Sources that lead to visitors—rather than profit—is a common mistake store owners make in a lousy conversion rate.
+Your conversion rate is doomed before anything else happens.

 Sell to Your Foxes

-Too many companies are afraid to read a scathing comment of an offended visitor or turn away market segments because their products “are for everyone”.
-You may feel uneasy about this – most business owners do.
+Too many companies are afraid to read a scathing comment of an offended visitor or turn away market segments because their products are for everyone.
+You may feel uneasy about an ad speaking to a niche group when you know everyone can benefit.
 Quiet mediocrity is the formula to be the little guy with a soft voice.

 There are hundreds of companies in direct response who give up millions of dollars in sales every year just so they won’t offend a small percentage of scumbags who will never buy from them anyway… Stop worrying so much about offending people and start worrying more about selling them… I didn’t worry about offending the ‘dogs’.
 Instead, I concentrated on selling the ‘foxes’.

 Cards Against Humanity excel at selling to the foxes.
-One holiday they updated their site with the message: “To help you experience the ultimate savings on Cards Against Humanity this Black Friday, we’ve removed the game from our store, making it impossible to purchase.”
-They then proceeded with a campaign to sell bull s*** that had staff the whole day on Twitter explaining what people could literally buy:
+One holiday they updated their website with the message: “To help you experience the ultimate savings on Cards Against Humanity this Black Friday, we’ve removed the game from our store, making it impossible to purchase.”
+Another year the company had a campaign to sell bull s*** that had staff the whole day on Twitter explaining what people could literally buy:

 If you buy the poop expecting it to be something else that’s not poop, you’re actually buying a valuable life lesson for $6.Max Temkin (@MaxTemkin) November 28, 2014 (Tweet has since been deleted)

-30,000 people in one day brought literally crap.
-Cards Against Humanity’s foxes are people with a dark humor.
+30,000 people in one day literally brought crap.
+Cards Against Humanity’s foxes are people with a dark humour.
 Sure the company annoyed a lot of people.
 I’m sure their owners don’t care.
-The ignorance stems from knowing your audience rather than stupidity.
+Healthy ignorance stems from knowing your audience rather than stupidity.

 Your foxes have problems, ideals, emotions.
 If they believe Kim Kardashian has done nothing for human life, your store can say that on social media.
 Does your product have a defect?
 Maybe your product should not be used in a type of situation?
-Write about it.
-When you say something the product does well, it is believed.
-Tell deep stories, publish video, and single out a situation that match the lives of your passionate fans.
+Write about it then when you say something the product does well, it is believed.
+Tell deep stories, publish videos, and single out a situation that matches the lives of your passionate fans.
 You turn away the dogs and appeal to your foxes.

 A value proposition is a simple message that promises value to the visitor’s purchase.
 They can alleviate risk, build trust, save the customer money, or guarantee a solution to your customer’s problem.

 Imagine you were interested in buying a bike to ride along the beach.
-You arrive on one of my client’s website:
+You arrive on one of my client’s websites:

 Do you feel safe?
 Do you feel Beachbikes is the right store to buy from?
-Do you feel confident if you were to buy a bike from here it would be fantastic?
+Do you feel confident that if you were to buy a bike from here, it would be fantastic?

 Value propositions pull you apart from the pack.
-They are well-placed in the header to quickly communicate the visitor should stick on the store.
-You’ll have unique value propositions like “Take Your Bike for a Test Ride”.
-Here are ones to get you going:
+They are best placed in the header of the homepage and beneath order buttons on product pages to quickly tell most visitors why they should stick around.
+You’ll have unique value propositions like “Take Your Bike for a Test Ride” in addition to general ones.
+Here are some to get you going:

 Do not use vague variations that carry poor influence:

 Test the presentation of value propositions because they have been found to distract.
-FSA Store boosted revenue per visitor 53% when they removed their five core messages from below the navigation for a simpler appearance.
+FSAstore.com boosted revenue per visitor 53% when they removed their five core messages from below the navigation for a simpler appearance.